Foreclosure Defenses: Was There a Proper Assignment of the Mortgage?

 • the property's legal description.

-But some states don't allow borrowers to challenge the legality of assignments.
-For example, the West Virginia Supreme Court has said only the parties to assignments of mortgages have standing to challenge their validity.
-Borrowers don't have standing because they're not parties to the assignments or intended third-party beneficiaries.
-(See Pavone v.
-NPL Mortgage Acquisitions, LLC.)
 Also, some states follow the general rule that "a mortgage follows the note."
 So, the absence of an assignment of mortgage won't necessarily stop a foreclosure.
-If the foreclosing party is clearly entitled to enforce the promissory note, the court may allow a foreclosure to proceed—even if a valid assignment doesn't exist.
+If the foreclosing party is clearly entitled to enforce the promissory note, the court may allow a foreclosure to proceed even if a valid assignment doesn't exist.

 Whether a written, recorded assignment is needed depends on state law.
-To learn the laws and legal requirements regarding mortgage assignments in your state, talk to a local foreclosure attorney.
+Talk to a local foreclosure attorney to learn the laws and legal requirements regarding mortgage assignments in your state.

 Keep in mind that any given foreclosure or legal situation has many potential claims and defenses.
-Talk to local counsel or a legal aid organization to explore all possible defenses that might be available in your particular circumstances.
+A local lawyer or a legal aid organization can help you explore all possible defenses that might be available in your particular circumstances.

 FACING FORECLOSURE ?